DBCDK/serviceprovider/doc/api-design.md

 This encoding is designed both easy to work directly with in client code.
 It will also be properly encoded linked data, if we add 1) an `@context` with the url of `work-context.jsonld` and 2) an `@id` with the id of the object.

+Note: a source for creator types of dkdcplus is danmarc, ie http://www.kat-format.dk/danMARC2/Danmarc2.bilagJ.htm

 # Priorities of features

 1. Must: